PhoenixZuko/pricing-intelligence-platform/README.md

 All sensitive data, credentials, and proprietary logic have been removed or replaced with neutral examples.
 If you wish to use any component of this code in a commercial or client project, please contact me directly to discuss licensing and permissions.

 Note:
 This repository contains a generalized and cleaned version of a production scraping/data extraction system originally developed for a commercial environment.
 All sensitive data, client-specific details, and private logic have been removed.
 The project is presented strictly as a technical reference.

+## Design Notes & Project Constraints

+This system was designed and deployed under strict technical and operational constraints defined by the client.
+The solution had to run reliably on an **Alpine Linux server** with limited resources, without introducing external dependencies or modifying the existing environment.
+All architectural decisions were made to ensure stability, isolation, and predictable execution.

+### 🔒 1.
+Fully Self-Contained Execution (Alpine Linux)
+The platform was required to operate end-to-end using only the resources available on a lightweight **Alpine Linux** server.
+To satisfy this requirement, the system was engineered to:

+- run without external cloud services or remote APIs,
+- maintain compatibility with Alpine’s minimal system libraries (musl libc),
+- avoid heavy dependencies that conflict with lightweight Linux distributions,
+- execute predictably through Cron-based orchestration and isolated runtime processes.

+This approach ensures high reliability on minimal infrastructure, while preserving full control over the automation workflow.

+### 👁️ 2.
+Transparent and Supervised Automation Behavior
+The automation logic was required to mimic human interaction and remain fully observable during execution.
+As a result, the system:

+- performs real-time browser actions,
+- avoids aggressive scraping techniques,
+- uses controlled scrolling, filtering, and page state monitoring,
+- logs every operational step for full traceability.

+This guarantees safe behavior aligned with platform policies and prevents disruptive automated patterns.

+### ⚙️ 3.
+Process Isolation and Zero Interference With Host System
+Since the client environment also ran multiple business applications, the solution needed to operate without risk of interference.
+To achieve this, the system includes:

+- PID tracking and controlled subprocess lifecycle management,
+- clean shutdown and restart routines,
+- sandboxed Chrome profiles,
+- file-level isolation for configuration, storage, and caching.

+No global system settings are modified, and all operations remain contained within the application directory.

+### 💰 4.
+Architecture Optimized for Budget and Maintainability
+The client required a production-oriented tool while avoiding DevOps overhead such as Docker, Kubernetes, cloud databases, or managed services.
+Therefore, the platform was designed as a **zero-infrastructure**, single-folder application that delivers:

+- automated ETL workflow (Extract → Transform → Load),
+- configurable YAML-driven behavior,
+- a real-time dashboard served locally,
+- automated proxy validation and data processing pipelines,
+- SSH-based synchronization between Alpine and cPanel environments.

+This achieves enterprise-level functionality within the constraints of a cost-efficient deployment model.

+---

+This design reflects a balance between technical rigor, robustness, client infrastructure limitations, and long-term maintainability.
+The system remains lightweight, transparent, and fully self-contained while supporting complex automation and data processing workflows.

 Architecture Summary